Edu-Trailblaze/.github/profile/README.md

    - Oversee platform operations.
    - Approve or reject course tags using AI predictions.

-## Getting Started
-To get started with this project, clone the repository and follow the setup instructions provided in the documentation.

 ## 📬 Contact Us
 Feel free to reach out via [Edu Trailblaze](mailto:edutrailblaze@gmail.com) for any inquiries or support.

----

 ---